 ➤ Press ENTER and drag down the Fill Handle tool.

-After that, you will get the different sales values of the January and February months.
+Get the different sales values for the January and February months.

 Step-01: